 My kittens are raised in doors and their mums are with them till I feel its in the best interest of mum and babies that they are separated.
 My queens are all different and I judge the situation by each litters needs.
 Some girls leave their babies at about 11 weeks and some about 9 weeks.

 I breed to improve the standard British cat in my favourite colours.

-My vaccinations which are for Leukemia, Calici and herpes Virus(catflu), enteritis and chlamydia are given at 9 and 12 weeks using Pentofel vaccine and I will let my babies go around 12.5 - 13 weeks.
-They are wormed from 4 weeks using Panacur and are health checked by my vets the Cedar Practice in Alton Hampshire, before going to new homes.
+My vaccinations which are for Leukemia, Calici and herpes Virus(catflu), enteritis and chlamydia are given at 9 and 12 weeks using Pentofel vaccine and if I have any kittens I will let them leave at 13 weeks.
+They are wormed from 4 weeks using Panacur and are health checked by my vets before going to new homes.

 The GCCF guidelines are 13 weeks.

 For those of you who email me and appear surprised when I ask you questions about yourself or call me on the phone asking for a breeder in a different area to me but have no idea at all of what colours you might like.
 May I suggest the following, visit a cat show, the GCCF web site has a list, look at web sites of clubs, see GCCF club list, don't just jump on first colour you might see, think about it.
 I do try to help where I can but if you don't have any idea of colours at all, this is why I put examples of colours I breed on the home page.

 I am also GCCF Full Judge and judge British Shorthairs, Selkirk Rex, Burmese, Exotics, Toygers and Asians.
 Since starting to judge this fascinating breed I am increasingly interested in their breeding, especially Burmillas and Ticked Tabbies.
 I am also now a pupil Judge in Siberians and Persians, Devon Rex and Sphynx